 To contact us in your country of residence, please click here.

 Use with caution in patients with liver impairment, with a history of pancreatitis and with total gastrectomy.
 Patients with rare hereditary problems of galactose intolerance, severe lactase deficiency or glucose-galactose malabsorption should not use Tasigna.
 Tasigna may cause fetal harm in pregnant women.
+If pregnancy is planned during the treatment-free remission phase, the patient must be informed of a potential need to re-initiate treatment with Tasigna during pregnancy.
 Women taking Tasigna should not breastfeed.

 Cases of cardiovascular events included ischemic heart disease-related events, peripheral arterial occlusive disease, and ischemic cerebrovascular events have been reported.
 Serious cases of hemorrhage from various sites including gastrointestinal were reported in patients receiving Tasigna.
 Grade 3 or 4 fluid retention including pleural effusion, pericardial effusion, ascites and pulmonary edema have been reported.
 Cases of tumor lysis syndrome have been reported in Tasigna-treated patients who were resistant or intolerant to prior CML therapy.